Alfa Romeo Giulia (2015): Carabinieri

 The Carabinieri took delivery of two Alfa Romeo Giulia Quadrifoglios wrapped in navy blue paint, that appear virtually black.
 They sport red stripes over the car and have flashing lights over the chin spoilers with a white roof.
 Carabinieri cars are equipped with defibrillator, special portable cooling units, special radio system, additional emergency devices, a long weapon holder and rechargeable LED torches placed in the passenger compartment.

+Guardia di Finanza

+Alfa Romeo Giulia, presented in Turin on the occasion of the 250th anniversary of the Guardia di Finanza's founding.

+In 2022, the Alfa Romeo Giulia 2.0 Turbo 200 CV AT8 becomes the standard vehicle of the Guardia di Finanza.